Preschool Threes, Kindergarten, and 9th grade.

 Yes.
 To receive legacy consideration, applicants must be at least one of the following:

-- Siblings—brother or sister to someone who is currently enrolled in BFS and will be enrolled the following school year.
+- Siblings—sibling to someone who is currently enrolled in BFS and will be enrolled the following school year.

 - Children of alumni—applicants whose parent(s)/guardian(s) graduated from the 12th grade at BFS.

-- Children of faculty & staff—applicants whose parent(s)/guardian(s) are currently employed at BFS and returning to BFS the following year.
+- Children of faculty & staff—applicants whose parent(s)/guardian(s) are currently employed – for a year or more – at BFS and returning to BFS the following year.

 - Members of the Religious Society of Friends—applicants whose parent(s)/guardian(s) are members of the New York Quarterly Meeting.
 Quaker families who are members of other Meetings will be given priority after the members of the New York Quarterly Meeting.